gem/oq-engine/doc/manual/glossary.rst

 Consequence Function
 ::::::::::::::::::::
-the distribution of the consequence (or loss) ratio conditional on a set of discrete limit states, defined for a particular \gls{taxonomy}
+the distribution of the consequence (or loss) ratio conditional on a set of discrete limit states, defined for a particular *Taxonomy*

 Consequence Model
 :::::::::::::::::